 Witness Testimony: Another form of evidence in criminal cases is eyewitness testimony.
 However, a defense attorney knows that not all witnesses are credible and could be lying in their testimony.
 Maybe they are trying to help out a friend or family member or maybe they are covering up for someone.
 There are also situations where a witness may think they are telling the truth, but their memory is off, or they really aren’t sure about what they saw and may have been “coached” by law enforcement.
 A skilled criminal attorney will be able to poke holes to discredit witnesses who are not telling the truth in a sex crimes trial.

 Police Conduct: In addition to following the correct procedures to obtain evidence, there are also other things that police may or may not do in order to gather evidence against a person.
 If the police in your case failed to follow these rules, your defense attorney may be able to use that as a way to get the charges dropped.
 For example, there are many cases where police spend hours and hours interrogating a suspect and manipulate that person to confess to the crime, even though the person is completely innocent.

 Call Our Defense Law Firm for Assistance

 If you have been charged with a sex crime, do not delay in obtaining our sex crime attorney for legal representation.
 The faster an attorney can investigate your case and start building a defense, the better your chances of a positive outcome.
-Call Winfrey Law Firm, PLLC to schedule a free and confidential consultation today.
+Call Winfrey Law Firm, PLLC today.